 Open switch = tube rectification, closed switch = solid state rectification.
 When the switch is closed the diodes' low voltage drop bypasses current around the tube rectifier.

 The 'Backup Diodes' mounted on the rectifier tube socket pull double duty.
-When using tube rectification they protect the amp from a rectifier tube short.
+When using tube rectification they share the load with the tube rectifier and extend its life.
+They also protect the amp from a rectifier tube short.
 When solid state is selected with the Rectifier Switch both sets of diodes work together to directly supply the rectified B+ .
-The second pair add redundancy by protecting from a failed, shorted diode.
+The second pair shares the load and add redundancy by protecting from a failed, shorted diode.

 You can also use an ON-ON SPDT 250V mini switch.
 Connect the B+ output wire to the center switch terminal.
 Connect the diode rectifiers to one of the other terminals and connect the wire from tube pin 8 to the third terminal.

 Here's a chart from 300guitars.com showing the different rectifier voltage drops:

 The 5Y3's current rating of only 125 milliamps would strangle a 5F6A but the 5R4 will work nicely.
 Note the 5 volt 3 amp heater current requirements for some of the tubes.

 This is a great mod for pretty much any amp with a TMB (treble mid bass) tone stack.
 Add an SPST ON/OFF mini-switch to the Middle tone pot's ground.
 No ground = no tone stack which gives you a very significant signal boost and pure "raw" unaltered tone.
 I find myself using this switch to instantly find a known, standard tone.
 It also works great with EQ pedals because it lets the pedal do all the tone shaping.
 I was surprised by how much of a signal boost I got with this switch engaged, even with all three tone controls at max.
 This is a simple and very worthwhile mod for any amp with a standard tone stack.